ebdrup/json-schema-benchmark/reports/revalidator.md

 `Proper UTF-16 surrogate pair handling: patternProperties, doesn't match two`|Expected result: `false` but validator returned: `true`
 `pattern validation, a non-matching pattern is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `pattern validation, ignores null`|Expected result: `true` but validator returned: `"Cannot convert undefined or null to object"`. **This excludes this validator from performance tests**
+`patternProperties with boolean schemas, object with property matching schema false is invalid`|Expected result: `false` but validator returned: `true`
+`patternProperties with boolean schemas, object with both properties is invalid`|Expected result: `false` but validator returned: `true`
+`patternProperties with boolean schemas, object with a property matching both true and false is invalid`|Expected result: `false` but validator returned: `true`
 `properties, patternProperties, additionalProperties interaction, additionalProperty validates others`|Expected result: `true` but validator returned: `"Cannot read property 'format' of undefined"`. **This excludes this validator from performance tests**
 `properties, patternProperties, additionalProperties interaction, additionalProperty invalidates others`|Expected result: `false` but validator returned: `"Cannot read property 'format' of undefined"`. **This excludes this validator from performance tests**
+`properties with boolean schema, only 'false' property present is invalid`|Expected result: `false` but validator returned: `true`
+`properties with boolean schema, both properties present is invalid`|Expected result: `false` but validator returned: `true` `propertyNames validation, some property names invalid`|Expected result: `false` but validator returned: `true` `propertyNames with boolean schema false, object with any properties is invalid`|Expected result: `false` but validator returned: `true`
 `root pointer ref, recursive mismatch`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `relative pointer ref to object, mismatch`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `relative pointer ref to array, mismatch array`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**